-Thankfully, the couple has achieved an equilibrium in working together–a lot of which Lily attributes to acceptance and respect.
+Thankfully, the couple learnt to find an equilibrium over time, a lot of which Lily attributes to acceptance and respect.

 “We have come to accept that our lives are this intertwined because we chose to work together, and it is exactly because we are partners on so many levels that we never run out of things to talk or laugh about.
-We have definitely come to understand each other better over the years and are more aware of each other’s working styles.”
+We have definitely come to understand each other better over the years and are more aware of each other’s working styles,” she says.

 “This boils down to the trust that we just want the best for each other, our family and our staff at work.
 We had an epiphany during the circuit breaker last year–it was a period of tremendous stress for us but it helped us to realise how much our relationship has evolved.”

-But while Lily is living her dream, she is quick to admit that it also comes at a price.
+While Lily is living her dream, she admits that it comes at a price.

 Thinking of starting your own business?
-Lily has some advice for aspiring entrepreneurs.
+Here is Lily’s advice for aspiring entrepreneurs.

 “Know your strengths and what drives you–it is important to be passionate about what you do.
 Also, find the right people to work alongside you because the right partnerships allow you to be better at what you do.
 Also, know that it is OK to struggle when out of your comfort zone.
 When there are struggles, there will be growth.”